 The Energy Saving Trust estimates that heating water constitutes to approximately 20% of your annual heating bill, which is around £135 on average.
 To help you save, you could reduce your hot water usage by choosing lower water temperatures and opting for a short shower instead of a bath.
 You could also wash your clothes at a lower temperature.

 If you wish to reduce your household running costs on a whole, you should also aim to use water more efficiently.
 Simple measures could reduce your water bills by around £10 a year.
 Visit our water efficiency guide to find out more tips for saving water.

 Devices such as smart meters and smart thermostats give you more control over your energy usage.
 Smart meters will inform you of your energy use and help you understand your bills.
 They also provide more accurate meter readings, so you only get charged with the energy that you use.
 Get in touch with your energy provider to find out if you can get a smart meter installed.

 That’s where we come in.
 In order for these energy saving tips to work to their full potential, you need to ensure that you're on the best energy tariff.

 Here at Love Energy Savings, we can help you find a tariff that helps you save all year round.
-Use our free comparison tool to get a quote for a new energy deal today.
+Use our free comparison tool below to get a quote for a new energy deal today.

 Alternatively, take a look at our energy guides for more information on energy saving.